ioverho/prob_conf_mat/documentation/index.md

 )
 ```

-Then add a experiment and confusion matrix to the study:
+Then add an experiment and confusion matrix to the study:

 ```python
 study.add_experiment(